-Describe Needed Changes: Since the question dealing with bookstore courtesy was below the anticipated outcome of 95%, a discussion with the bookstore manager was conducted on June 4 to reiterate the importance of all bookstore staff being courtesy to customers.
+Describe Needed Changes: Since the question dealing with the quality of food in cafeteria was below the anticipated outcome of 95%, a discussion with the cafeteria manager was conducted on June 12 to reiterate the importance of serving quality food in both appearance and substance.

-List of Supporting Documentation: Satisfaction of Student Services Survey Results
+List of Supporting Documentation: Satisfaction of Student Services Survey Results - Fall 2012 - shown in document body.